John D. O'Brien explains renewed interest in the tormented Prairie artist's painting, life and faith.

 The Cardus: Convivium project will be an authoritative voice for the role of religion in Canadian society through a magazine, public lectures, intellectual formation for young people, symposia and seminars connecting those who are strengthening faith in our common life.
 Visit Cardus: Convivium online here.
 Subscribe to Convivium here.

-John D. O'Brien, S.J. is a member of the Society of Jesus living in Toronto, Canada.
+John D. O'Brien, S.J., is the provincial assistant for vocations in the Jesuit Province of Canada.
+He resides in Toronto..
 He blogs on theology, culture, film, technology, education, Jesuit life, sacred music and other delectables.
 His blog site is "Veritas Liberabit".Copyright © 2012 Cardis

 back to top